OpenSourceFellows/amplify/ISSUE_TEMPLATE/orange design enhancement.md

 - [ ] better mobile design
 - [ ]

-**What are tasks across design, frontend, and backend?** (if theres any tasks needed that integrate a new API, pick a different color like red)
+**What are tasks across design, frontend, and backend?** (if theres any tasks needed that integrate architecture or security, pick a different color like red)
 _List issues for each task with files that need to be changed in subtasks within _

 Design (use purple template and link the issue here)